kevin-labtani/personal-doc/installations.md

 1. Set up Xubuntu
      Click on the “New” button to create a virtual operating system.
 Give it a name of “Xubuntu”, leave the “Machine Folder” as is, set the “Type” to “Linux” and be sure “Version” is set to “Ubuntu (64-bit)”.
 Continue by pressing “Next”, and choose the following options in the next steps:

             1. Memory size: Use 2048 MB or more if possible.
-Ideally, this amount should be about half of your computer’s maximum memory.
             2. Hard disk: “Create a virtual hard disk”.
             3. Hard disk file type: Choose the VDI (VirtualBox disk image) option.
             4. Storage on physical hard disk: “Dynamically allocated”.